haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Fix execution order.md

-Jump height inconsistency among others is likely due to the ambiguous system execution order.

 [[Player state refactor]] will likely change up the systems a lot, so do this after that

+Can you make a system set automatically execute in a deterministic order?

+- Check that crouching doesn't spazz
+- Jump height inconsistency among others is likely due to the ambiguous system execution order.
-There is a bug with 1f moves occasionally not counting for mobility, this is probably fixed wit the ordering
+- There is a bug with 1f moves occasionally not counting for mobility, this is probably fixed wit the ordering

 Bevy log:
 ```